aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

     vlans: "110"
 ```

-> This section uses vlan-id so all of these entries must be configured in _TENANTS_ file
+> This section uses vlan-id so all of these entries must be configured in the _TENANTS_ file

 Then, create port mapping on a per server.

-##### Single home server
+##### Single homed server

-If server is connected to only one leaf to the fabric, following template can be used
+If the server is connected to only one leaf of the fabric, the following template can be used

 ```yaml
 servers: